I seem to spend a lot of this blog ranting about blackhat SEO attackers.

 Earlier today, I found the following on the hacked site of a small pharmacology school:

-There’s two things that really bother me about this:
+There’s three things that really bother me about this:

 - The hack took advantage of a WordPress flaw.
 WordPress runs something like 40% of the websites on the Internet.
 These jerks had plenty of other sites to target… But no. They had to put their Erectile Dysfunction (ED) drug spam on the site of a small pharmacology .edu site - potentially damaging their reputation.
 Tell me that isn’t abusive, tell me that isn’t bullying, tell me that isn’t just frickin' adding insult to injury.